crossplane/docs/content/master/cli/command-reference.md

 `--include-function-results` to print them along with the managed resource outputs.

-#### Include the full composite resource in the output
+#### Include the composite resource

-Composition functions can only modify the `status` field of a composite resource.
-Therefore, the `crossplane beta render` command only prints the `status` field with `metadata.name`.
-With the `--include-full-xr` flag the command prints the full composite resource, including the `spec` and `metadata` fields.
+Composition functions can only change the `status` field of a composite resource.
+By default, the `crossplane beta render` command only prints the `status` field with `metadata.name`.

+Use `--include-full-xr` to print the full composite resource, including the `spec` and `metadata` fields.

 #### Mock managed resources